arvind-codegnan/cdg-hyd-jfs-058/sql-exercises-part-2.md

 1. **TKT-D1:** Preview and delete the temporary resolved ticket `TKT-26005`.
 2. **TKT-D2:** Insert a ticket numbered `TKT-TEMP-01` and delete only that ticket.
-3. **TKT-D3:** Start a transaction, delete all resolved tickets, inspect the result, and roll back.

-> Production support systems commonly archive tickets instead of physically deleting them.
-These deletions are for SQL practice only.

 ---